ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 * Confirmation of 10 sessions (if relevant)
 * End of Term Assessment or
   Supervisor report or [Verification of Clinical Experience proforma](https://www.acrrm.org.au/docs/default-source/all-files/verification-of-clinical-experience-proformaec6a3019286b473baada4b19cd4d341a.pdf?sfvrsn=7eedd769_2) (if reports do not include dates and location this must be provided separately)
-* Case log of 25 antenatal and 25 postnatal cases
+* Case log of 25 antenatal and 25 postnatal cases in the Case Log Proforma
 * Complete O&G component of Procedural Skills Logbook (including manage normal delivery)
 * Course certificate